Oremus-Labs/ol-model-manager/README.md

 ## Features

 - List available models from git-synced catalog with automatic refresh caching
-- Activate and deactivate KServe InferenceServices for catalog entries
+- Activate and deactivate KServe InferenceServices for catalog entries (now also exposed via `/runtime/*` endpoints for richer orchestration data)
 - Inspect and manage cached HuggingFace weights on the Venus PVC
 - Install new model weights directly from HuggingFace (with optional auth token) with async job tracking
 - Generate draft catalog entries from HuggingFace metadata via vLLM discovery helpers and manifest previews